Grab rail fitting in Cirencester

 Bathroom, stair and external grab rails fitted into the right anchor for each wall type and load-tested before Martin leaves.

-A grab rail is only any use if it is screwed into something solid.
+A grab rail is only useful if it is screwed into something solid.
 A rail that pulls out of plasterboard under load is dangerous.
-Martin fits grab rails across Cirencester homes, picking the right fixing for the wall it is going into and load-testing every rail before leaving.
+Martin fits grab rails across Cirencester homes, picking the right fixing for each wall and load-testing every rail before leaving.

 What is included

-Bathroom grab rails (vertical beside the bath, angled from the wall by the toilet, horizontal by the basin), shower grab rails, stair handrails (wall-mounted on one or both sides of a staircase), external door rails (beside the front and back doors), kitchen step rails, and garage or utility room rails if that is where the trip hazard is.
+Bathroom grab rails (vertical beside the bath, angled from the wall by the toilet, horizontal by the basin).
+Shower grab rails.
+Stair handrails wall-mounted on one or both sides of a staircase.
+External door rails beside the front and back doors.
+Kitchen step rails.
+Garage or utility room rails if that is where the trip hazard is.
 White, brushed stainless steel, chrome or anti-bacterial plastic finishes.

 Before anything gets drilled, Martin will talk through where the rail should go.
-There is a right height, a right angle, and a right grip distance for each location, and getting it wrong means a rail that technically works but does not actually help.
+There is a right height, a right angle, and a right grip distance for each position.
+Getting it wrong means a rail that is technically there but does not actually help when you need it.
+Most people do not realise how much difference a single grab rail makes until it is in.
 If you are fitting rails for a specific person's mobility, have them there if you can, or Martin will take guidance over the phone.

 What is NOT included

 Martin does not supply NHS or occupational-therapy prescribed equipment through the NHS pathway.
-If you have had an assessment and a rail has been prescribed on prescription, that goes through social services or the OT route.
-What he does is the private fitting: you supply the rail or he picks one up, and he fits it properly.
+If you have had an OT assessment and a rail has been prescribed, that goes through social services.
+What Martin does is the private fitting: you supply the rail or he picks one up, and he fits it properly.

 How long it takes

-A single bathroom grab rail is usually 45 minutes to an hour depending on the wall.
+A single bathroom grab rail: 45 minutes to an hour depending on the wall.
 A full bathroom set (two rails plus a toilet rail) is typically one and a half to two hours.
-A stair handrail fitted along a full staircase is two to three hours.
+A stair handrail along a full staircase is two to three hours.
 External rails are usually under an hour each.

 Pricing

 First hour £55, each hour after £35.
 Most single rail fittings are within the first hour.
 Rails can be supplied by you or picked up at cost.
-Heavy-duty cavity fixings, brick fixings and carbide tile bits are all part of the kit Martin carries.
+Heavy-duty cavity fixings, proper masonry fixings for Cotswold stone, and carbide tile bits are all part of the kit Martin carries.

 Common questions

 Will the rail pull out of plasterboard?
-No, not if the right fixings are used.
-Heavy-duty spring toggles or metal cavity anchors rated for the load are fine.
-A standard plastic rawl plug in plasterboard is not, and Martin will not fit a rail like that.
+Not if the right fixings are used.
+Heavy-duty spring toggles or metal cavity anchors rated for the load work well.
+A standard plastic rawl plug in plasterboard is not good enough, and Martin will not fit a rail that way.

 Can you fit rails in a tiled bathroom?
 Yes.
 Carbide pilot bits drill the tile cleanly, then the fixing goes into the wall behind (brick, block or plasterboard) with the right plug.

 Do you load-test the rail?
-Yes.
-Every rail gets a firm pull test before Martin leaves, with his full body weight where appropriate.
+Every time.
+A firm pull test before Martin leaves, with his full body weight where appropriate.

 Book Martin by the Hour